GoCarrot/carrot-blog/source/_posts/2013-04-18-helping-early-adopters.markdown

   <li>Use our tools to measure and make those posts better</li>
 </ol>

-We've got several early adopters working with us now now.
-Their Carrot posts are pulling users for much cheaper and with __better click through rates__ than traditional advertising.
+We've got several early adopters working with us now.
+Their Carrot posts are getting __better click through rates__ than traditional advertising.
 It's really cool.

 They are helping us define and refine the tools we are building.
 If you like being on the cutting edge, and want to __give us input on the tools you would like to see__, then jump into the beta.